Adoption Details For Clover!

 0 lbs

-🎃🍀 Hi, my name is Clover! 🐍👻 Gentle, curious, and endlessly charming—that’s me!
-I’m the kind of companion who quietly slithers into your heart… no tricks, just treats! 🍬🕸️ I came into rescue on March 15, 2023, after my previous owner could no longer care for me.
+Hi there — my name is Clover, and 2026 is my year to find my forever family. 🐍💛 I’m gentle, curious, and endlessly charming — the kind of companion who quietly slithers into your heart.
+No tricks, just warmth, curiosity, and love!
+I came into rescue on March 15, 2023, after my previous owner could no longer care for me.
 Since then, I’ve been in foster care, where I’ve grown into a confident, sweet young ball python.
-Now, I’m more than ready to find my forever home. 💛 I’m just under 3 feet long with a little over 1 inch in girth, and I’ve been a wonderfully consistent eater—I’ve never once refused a meal!
-My foster mom says I’m snuggly, curious, and easy to handle.
-I love exploring my enclosure with calm interest, but I’m just as happy soaking in the peace of a cozy hide. 🕷️🕸️ Though I’m classified as a common ball python, my unique patterning suggests I might have some Enchi influence, giving me brighter tones and reduced patterns that make me truly stand out. 🧡🎃 My markings are anything but ordinary—just like me! 💀 A few spooky fun facts about ball pythons like me: 🕸️ We’re primarily nocturnal, so our little adventures happen mostly at night. 👻 We curl into a tight ball when scared, which is how we got our name! 🕷️ Adults usually grow 3–5 feet long and can live 30–40 years with proper care. 🍬 We love cozy hides and burrowing, which make us feel safe and comfy. 🎃 With gentle handling and patience, we’re friendly and social companions who enjoy calm exploration.
-I’d be a wonderful match for both beginner and experienced reptile keepers who can give me a secure, enriching habitat and lots of gentle attention.
-I can’t wait to bring my sweet, curious, and spooky-loving nature into the right forever home! 🧡🐍🎃 💛🎃 If you’d like to make me part of your family, please click the Adoption Application button below — I can’t wait to meet you! 👻🕸️ ✨ PLEASE NOTE: 🕷️ We can only accept applications from interested parties who are in or near San Diego County, California at this time. 💀 We do not ship reptiles 🚫✈️ but we may be willing to work with you if you are willing to travel 🚗 (still within Southern California). 🕸️ #2 (skull) will depend on the animal that you are applying for and is at the discretion of the board of directors.
+Now, I’m more than ready to find my forever home, where I can be safe, loved, and cherished.
+I’m just under 3 feet long and a little over 1 inch in girth, and I’ve been a wonderfully consistent eater — never once refusing a meal!
+My foster says I’m snuggly, curious, and easy to handle.
+I love exploring my enclosure with calm interest, but I’m just as happy soaking in the peace of a cozy hide.
+Though I’m classified as a common ball python, my unique patterning suggests I might have some Enchi influence, giving me brighter tones and reduced patterns that make me truly stand out.
+My markings are anything but ordinary — just like me! ✨ Ball Python – Species & Personality Facts ✨ • Typically grow to 3–5 feet as adults • Lifespan: 30–40 years in captivity with proper care • Calm, gentle, and friendly — ideal for both beginner and experienced keepers • Primarily nocturnal — most active in the evenings and nights • Curl into a tight “ball” when unsure, which is where our name comes from • Love hides and burrowing to feel safe, secure, and cozy 🏠 Husbandry & Enclosure Requirements 🏠 • Minimum enclosure: 4 feet long × 2 feet wide × 2 feet tall (bigger is always better) • Enclosures should prioritize ground space over height • Front-opening enclosures are ideal to reduce stress • Temperature gradient: warm side 88–92°F, cool side 78–80°F • Moderate humidity, with access to a water bowl for soaking • Multiple hides to feel safe and secure • Simple, functional décor works best — cozy and calm 🐍 I’m looking for a human who: • Can provide safe, thermostat-controlled heat 🔥 • Knows (or wants to learn) proper ball python care, including temperature, humidity, and safe handling • Is patient and gentle, giving me time to explore and settle in — 3 days to decompress, 3 weeks to get to know each other, and 3 months to truly feel at home ⏳ • Can provide a secure, enriching habitat and lots of calm, gentle attention I’m ready to bring my sweet, curious, and heartwarming nature into the right home.
+Could 2026 be our year together? 🏡✨ ✨ PLEASE NOTE: 🎁 We can only accept applications from interested parties who are in or near San Diego County, California at this time. ❄️ We do not ship reptiles 🚫✈️ but we may be willing to work with you if you are willing to travel 🚗 (still within Southern California). 🌟 #2 (snowflake) will depend on the animal that you are applying for and is at the discretion of the board of directors. 💛🎁 If you’d like to make me part of your family, please click the Adoption Application button below — I can’t wait to meet you! ✨🏡

 Quick Reference Guide